-- (GENETICS) A common variation in the sequence of DNA among individuals.
+In genetics, polymorphism is a common variation in the sequence of DNA among individuals.

-stable, the others being metastable; thus calcium carbonate has a stable hexagonal form calcite and a metastable orthorhombic form aragonite.
+In chemistry, polymorphism is the existence of certain chemical compounds in more than one crystalline form (see crystal).
+Usually the various forms are stable under different conditions.
+In some cases one is always stable, the others being metastable; thus calcium carbonate has a stable hexagonal form calcite and a metastable orthorhombic form aragonite.
+See also allotropy.